-Comments SUBSCALE MARK COMMENTARY Content5content points asked for in the question, an address and a surprise.The reader can follow the sequence of events and there is a logical development connects the separate aspects of the story.
-Tom gets off the train with the wron The story follows on from the prompt and develops a narrative which includes the two content points asked for in the question, an address and a surprise .
+Comments SUBSCALE MARK COMMENTARY Content5content points asked for in the question, an address and a surprise.The reader can follow the sequence of events and there is a logical develop connects the separate aspects of the story.
+Tom gets off the train with the w The story follows on from the prompt and develops a narrative which includes the two content points asked for in the question, an address and a surprise .
 The reader can follow the sequence of events and there is a logical development which connects the separate aspects of the story.
 Tom gets off the train with the wrong suitcase, finds an address and when he goes there to hand the suitcase over, surprisingly, he finds his Communicative Achievement 2 The conventions of a story are used to communicate straightforward ideas.
 The narrative describes Tom's emotions (He was shocked ; He was a little bit angry) and tells the story through a sequence of events.
 The target reader's attention is not always held because some of the sentences are quite short and this interrupts the narrative flow of the story (He this adress.
-It was Oxford Street 42.
+It was Oxford Stree 42.
 He knocked the door).
 Organisation 2 The story is generally well organised and coherent.
-The story has a beginning, a middle an end and there are events which take place in sequence.
-Basic linking words and a limited number of cohesive devices, mainly time references, (1 later; finally; but next day) are used to connect sentences and move the story forward.
-Language2(shocked; went; When; city).Language2There is a range of grammatical forms, pase There is a range of grammatical forms, past and present tenses, generally used with a good degree of control.
+The story has a beginning, a middle of an end and there are events which take place in sequence.
+Basic linking words and a limited number of cohesive devices, mainly time references, (1 h later; finally; but next day) are used to connect sentences and move the story forward.
+Language 2 There degree A range of everyday vocabulary is used appropriately, although some lexis is repeated (shocked ; went ; When ; city).
+There is a range of grammatical forms, past and present tenses, generally used with a good degree of control.
 Sentence structures are mostly simple and quite short.
+Errors do not impede communication.